Updated February 23, 2021

-Holiday in Europe in 2019 is no more about seeing the most touristic cities.
-You can experience the charm of ancient ruins by visiting less touristic and overcrowded European destinations, choosing a green transportation mode and enjoying sustainable European delicatessens.
-But before getting to Europe travel destinations that are not only trending but also has something special to offer – what should you pack for a holiday in the Old World?
-Read on to discover what’s goes in and what stays out of your bag for zero waste, plastic-free green travel – read on to learn more!
+Holiday in Europe in 2019 is not only about seeing the most touristic cities.
+You can experience the charm of ancient ruins by visiting less touristic and overcrowded European destinations, choosing a green transportation mode, and enjoying sustainable European delicatessens.
+But before getting to Europe travel destinations that are not only trending but also has something special to offer – what should you bring on a holiday in the Old Continent?
+Read on to discover what’s goes in and what stays out of your bag for a zero-waste, and a plastic-free sustainable trip to Europe.

 What is Sustainable and Eco-Conscious Travel

-Sustainable travel means travelling with a long-term perspective, and in a way that is harming neither local people nor culture or environment neither economically nor ecologically.
+Sustainable travel means traveling with a long-term perspective, and in a way that is harming neither local people nor culture or environment neither economically nor ecologically.

 The Sustainable Travel Formula

 Travel destinations in Europe most of the time become popular that the cities are turning against the tourism industry.
 Chances are, your bucket list of European cities, places to visit, and things to do, sounds much like from travel advertisements and movies, from eating gelato on the Spanish Steps to swimming in the Trevi fountain at the midnight.
 But with popular travel destinations trying to fight mass tourism, there are new offerings springing up for luxurious offbeat travel experiences.

 That said, choosing the destination wisely does not only mean that you (and locals) are better off if you are only avoiding high-season in popular travel destinations, although it is a pre-condition to have a wonderful holiday in any of Mediterranean countries, Germany or France.

 Choosing your destination is also tightly related to the distance between your home town and the destination, which affects your mode of transport to get there.
 Getting there fast and cheap usually comes at a cost plied on future generations all over the planet.
 Flying should be off the table as long as you can do make it to the destination by ferry and ground transport.